beginning of content

 The vaccine is very safe.
 Common side effects include redness and swelling where the needle goes in.

-A very small number of children (1 in 50) have a mild fever that lasts for a short time.
+A very small number of children (around 1 in 50) have a mild fever that lasts for a short time.

-There are different vaccines available for Hib.
-You can talk to your doctor about which one is appropriate for you.
+There are several different vaccines available for Hib.
+You can talk to your doctor about which one is best for you.

 You can also ask your doctor if you are eligible for additional free vaccination based on your situation.